vincentclee/csci1730-systems_programming/lab_3_for_chapter_4/README.md

 ###Description of the Problem
 Develop a C++ program that will determine whether a department-store customer has exceeded the credit limit on a charge account.
 For each customer, the following information is available:

-a) Account number (an integer);
+1. Account number (an integer);
-b) Balance at the beginning of the month;
+2. Balance at the beginning of the month;
-c) Total of all items charged by the customer this month;
+3. Total of all items charged by the customer this month;
-d) Total of all credits applied to the customer’s account this month;
+4. Total of all credits applied to the customer’s account this month;
-e) Allowed credit limit.
+5. Allowed credit limit.

-The program should use a while loop to input each of these facts, calculate the new balance (= beginning balance
-+ charges – credits) and determine whether the new balance exceeds the customer’s credit limit.
+The program should use a while loop to input each of these facts, calculate the new balance (= beginning balance + charges – credits) and determine whether the new balance exceeds the customer’s credit limit.
 For those cus- tomers whose credit limit is exceeded, the program should display the customer's account number, credit limit, new balance and the message "Credit Limit Exceeded."